Bequery10/Occurrence_Counting_Turing_Machine/README.md

 # Turing_Machine
-This is a turing machine that finds number of occurrences of a pattern in a tape.
+For now it finds occurence amount of a pattern in a tape.
+Alltho the API is optimal to implement custom functions

 # How it works
 - Enter the pattern and the tape to pattern.txt and tape.txt